jcaip/jcaip.github.io/_posts/2017-07-30-Computer-Architecture.md

 Improving one aspect of a pipeline will not asymptotically increase performance for the entire pipeline.

 **Amdahl's Law** - $$T_{imp} = \frac {T_{affected} }{\text{improvment factor}} + T_{unaffected} $$
+Linear improvement through parallelization is impossible to achieve, since there are inherently parts that cannot be parallelized.

 ![amdhals law](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ea/AmdahlsLaw.svg/400px-AmdahlsLaw.svg.png)

-We cannot make this curve flat, which implies that linear improvement through parallelization is hard to achieve, since there are inherently parts that cannot be serialized.
+This can be seen in this graph - as you add more processors, the speedup factor stops improving.

-#### What affects different performance metrics
+### What affects different performance metrics

 |          | IC | CPI | T_c |
 |----------|----|-----|-----|